neogeo-technologies/OneTjs/README.md

     (tjs-venv) $ flask run

-This command launches the Flask development server (werkzeug).
+This command launches the Flask development server (Werkzeug).
 Do not use it for production.
 Default port: 5000.